shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 ## Step 4: Install Sencha Cmd 6.2+

 1. Download Sencha Cmd from [http://www.sencha.com/products/sencha-cmd/download](http://www.sencha.com/products/sencha-cmd/download) — choose the option that includes the Java JRE.
 2. Run the Sencha Cmd installer.
-WARNING: Do NOT change the directory it wishes to use for the installation.
-You will NOT be installing Sencha Cmd in the SenchaTraining directory.
+WARNING: Do NOT change the directory the installer recommends using for the installation.
+A common mistake is to install Sencha Cmd in the SenchaTraining folder.
+Please do not do this.

 ## Step 4: Create a Sencha Cmd Workspace